imfycc/hexo-themes-yearn/README.md

 The watermark image automatically

-comments use gitment、gittalk 、livere

-article title add the anchor
+article title add the anchor   github.com

 set to ban climb some of the page the search engine